JohanDotse/Yfinance-Python/readme.md

 + Cryptocurrencies: Bitcoin, Ethereum, Solana

 ### Contact
-Let me know if you woul like additional features or formatting.
+Let me know if you would like additional features or formatting.
 My email is johan (at) johan (dot) se